 21726 Placerita Canyon Road, Box 36 Santa Clarita, CA 91321 E-check payments can also be made online at www.masters.edu/payments.

 Who should I contact if I have additional financial questions?

 The Student Accounts Office can be reached at 661.362.2212.
 The student can also email the office at email@example.com.

-Course selections/listings for each summer are flexible, unlike other study abroad programs.
 The program is designed to help students graduate on-time and, if planned in advance, to graduate early.
-Students will meet with Professor Chua and together they will decide which classes will work best for the student.
-See the Student Guide [coming soon] for more info.
+Students will meet with Professor Chua and together they will decide which classes will work best for each individual student.

 How many credits are required?